aravk2005/ARMsimulator/README.md

 1. Clone the repo:
    git clone https://github.com/aravk2005/ARMsimulator.git
-2. Navigate to the simulator file
+2. Navigate to main.py
-3. Run the simulator file
+3. Run main.py to see the simulator work in action!